Uncontested Divorce Lawyer in Birmingham

 - Drug or alcohol addiction

-- Mental illness that led to institutionalization for at least five consecutive years and the spouse is deemed incurably insane
+- Mental illness that led to institutionalization for at least five consecutive years, and the spouse is deemed incurably insane

 - One party was pregnant when they married without the other party’s knowledge

-It is important to note that you can file an uncontested divorce on fault-based grounds.
-However, filing on fault-based grounds can sometimes be more complex and time-consuming than no-fault grounds.
+It is important to know that you can file an uncontested divorce on fault-based grounds.
+However, filing on fault-based grounds can sometimes be more complex and time-consuming than on no-fault grounds.
 This is because they often require additional evidence or legal proceedings to prove the fault of the other spouse.
 If both parties agree on the divorce and wish to expedite the process, it might be more beneficial to choose no-fault grounds.

 Consult Our Birmingham Uncontested Divorce Lawyer